UNIHIKER/unihiker-docs/docs/K10/Examples/examples_mindplus.md

 ![image.png](img/example_mindplus/exampleMindplus25.png)

 ## **Audio-Record and play**
+!!!
+    Running this program requires a TF card.

 Press button A to record 3 seconds of audio and store it to the TF card; press button B to play the recorded audio.<br/>
 ![image.png](img/example_mindplus/exampleMindplus26.png)